chulas21/chulas21/README.md

 ### Hi there, my name is Francisco Prato 👋

-<p><em>I am a <strong> Full Stack Web Developer</strong> on formation from Henry, which is a new bootcamp in Argentina.
+<p><em>I am a <strong> Full Stack Web Developer</strong> graduated from Henry, which is a new bootcamp in Argentina.
 I have experience in HTML, CSS, React, Redux, Bootstrap, Node.js, Sequelize ORM, Express.js & PostgreSQL.
 Looking for use my acquired knowledge in meaningful projects where i can grow both as a person as on the working environment.</em></p>

 ----------------------------------------------------------------------------------------------------------------------